AsafHoory/R_course/READ.md

 # R Course Repository
-## This repository contains an analysis of Stroop experiment
+## This repository contains an analysis of the Stroop experiment
+I used the `mean()` function to calculate the avarage